CO16315Divya/Google_webpage/README.md

 # Google_webpage
-A simple layout of Google searched webpage using HTML and CSS.
+A simple layout of Google searched webpage when I started using HTML and CSS.